CALL FOR NOMINATIONS: 2022 JOHN L. COTTER AWARD

 Nomination Requirements: The nominee and the primary nominator or nominators must be current SHA members.
-By September 15, 2019, the nominator must indicate their intent to submit a nomination for the 2020 award to the chair of the Awards Committee via e-mail.
-The chair will work with the nominator to assemble the nomination.
-The entire nomination packet must be submitted as a complete PDF via e-mail to the Awards Committee chair by no later than November 1, 2019.
+The entire nomination packet must be submitted as a complete PDF via e-mail to the Awards Committee chair by no later than October 1, 2021.

 The nomination packet will contain the following items: